Vranje: History

 The Romans conquered the region in the 2nd or 1st centuries BC.
 Vranje was part of Moesia Superior and Dardania during Roman rule.
 The Roman fortresses in the Vranje region were abandoned during the Hun attacks in 539–544 AD; these include the localities of Kale at Vranjska Banja, Gradište in Korbevac and Gradište in Prvonek.

 During the Middle Ages, in the 9th-11th centuries, the territory of modern-day Vranje was a part of Bulgaria.

 The first written mention of Vranje comes from Byzantine chronicle Alexiad by Anna Comnena (1083–1153), in which it is mentioned how Serbian ruler Vukan in 1093, as part of his conquests, reached Vranje and conquered it, however only shortly, as he was forced to retreat from the powerful Byzantines.
 The city name stems from the Old Serbian word vran ("black").
 The second mention is from 1193, when Vranje was temporarily taken by Serbian Grand Prince Stefan Nemanja from the Byzantines.
 Vranje definitely entered the Serbian state in 1207 when it was conquered by Grand Prince Stefan Nemanjić.

 Some time before 1306, tepčija Kuzma was given the governorship of Vranje (a župa, "county", including the town and neighbouring villages), serving King Stefan Milutin.
 At the same time, kaznac Miroslav held the surroundings of Vranje.
 Next, kaznac Baldovin (fl.
 1325–45) received the province around Vranje, serving King Stefan Dečanski.
 Next, župan Maljušat, Baldovin's son, held the župa of Vranje.
 By the time of the proclamation of the Serbian Empire, holders with the title kefalija are present in Vranje, among other cities.
 During the fall of the Serbian Empire, Vranje was part of Uglješa Vlatković's possessions, which also included Preševo and Kumanovo.
 Uglješa became a vassal of Serbian Despot Stefan Lazarević after the Battle of Tripolje (1403); Vranje became part of Serbian Despotate.

 The medieval župa was a small landscape unit, whose territory expanded with creation of new settlements and independence of hamlets and neighbourhoods from župa villages and shepherd cottages.
 Good mercantile relations with developing mine city Novo Brdo led to creation of numerous settlements.
 In 1455, Vranje was conquered by the Ottoman Empire, amid the fall of the medieval Serbian state.
 It was organized as the seat of a kaza (county), named Vranje, after the city and the medieval župa.
-In the mid-19th century, Austrian diplomat Johann Georg von Hahn stated that the population of Vranje kaza was six-sevenths Bulgarian and one-seventh Albanian, while the city population consisted of 1,000 Christian-Bulgarian families, 600 Albanian-Turkish and 50 Romani.
-The urban Muslim population of Vranje consisted of Albanians and Turks, of which a part were themselves of Albanian origin.